Thanmai-22/Mini-Container-Orchestration-Simulator/README.md

 Designed and implemented a Kubernetes-inspired container orchestration engine to explore **scheduling efficiency**, **resource contention**, and **failure recovery** in distributed systems.

-This project simulates real-world challenges faced in large-scale container platforms such as Kubernetes, including scheduling latency, resource fragmentation, noisy neighbor effects, and failure recovery with measurable performance benchmarks.

 > **This project simulates real-world challenges faced in large-scale container platforms such as Kubernetes, including scheduling latency, resource fragmentation, noisy neighbor effects, and failure recovery — with measurable performance benchmarks.**